Are tortoises the ‘hippos’ of Galapagos?

 One of the challenges we are currently facing during the COVID-19 pandemic, involves shipping the pond samples to our collaborator’s Dr. Amanda Subalusky laboratory in Florida, USA.
 This step is needed to quantify stable isotopes in our samples, to analyze how much ‘fertilizer’ do the tortoises move from the terrestrial to the aquatic food webs; from the terrestrial vegetation area into the ponds.
 Next step in this research project will involve using game cameras to determine how many tortoises visit the ponds and how much time they spend in these sites throughout the year.
 Exciting discoveries await!

-This blog was written by Diego Ellis Soto – the blog was originally posted on the Charles Darwin Foundation website and reproduced with thanks to the Charles Darwin Foundation and the Galapagos Tortoise Movement Ecology Programme.
+This blog was originally posted on the Charles Darwin Foundation website and reproduced with thanks to the Charles Darwin Foundation and the Galapagos Tortoise Movement Ecology Programme.